-The famous Inca Trail is a 4 day hike through the incredible Sacred Valley of Peru that takes travellers to see various ruins and natural wonders of alpine tundra and cloud forests.
+The famous Inca Trail is a four day hike through the incredible Sacred Valley of Peru that takes travellers to see various ruins and natural wonders of alpine tundra and cloud forests.
 There are three different routes that encompass the classic Inca Trail including the Mollepata, Classic, and One Day.
 Hikers eat and sleep along the trail, rising early to start each day and reach heights of 4200m above sea level.
 With a final destination of Machu Picchu, hikers enter the Sun Gate on their final day to revel in the natural and human built splendour of the ruins of this indigenous citadel.

 In order to avoid too much erosion and degradation of the trail, the government of Peru only permits a total of 500 people on the Inca Trail each day, of which only 200 are hikers and the other 300 are porters and guides.
 Given this, those interested in hiking the Inca Trail must book their trek far in advance and the cost to do so can be upwards of $1200 or more.
 For those of us who like to travel with flexibility and who are unable to shell out that much money ahead of time, there are 5 different alternative hikes to consider, each of which also take one through the Sacred Valley to see ruins and navigate parts of the Inca Trail.
 So you can see the sites and marvel without the forward planning.